29

 4 Common Questions About Cremations

-Cremations are still a relatively new process in Canada, and as such, there are many questions and misconceptions surrounding them.
-Here are four of the most common questions about cremations.
+Cremation is becoming more and more popular and there are many questions and misconceptions about it.
+Here are four of the most common questions:

 1. What is the Difference Between a Cremation and a Burial?

 The main difference between a cremation and a burial is that in a cremation, the body is reduced to ashes through a process of intense heat.
-In a burial, the body is placed in the ground and decomposes naturally.
+In a burial, the body is placed in the ground to decompose naturally.

 2. How Long Does the Cremation Process Take?

 The length of time it takes to cremate a body depends on the size and weight of the individual.
-Generally, the cremation process takes between two and four hours to complete the process.
+Generally, the cremation process takes between two and four hours.

 3. When Can a Body be Cremated?

-A body can be cremated immediately after death, or the family can choose to have a traditional funeral service first, followed by a cremation.
+A body can be cremated first followed by a celebration of life, or a family can choose to have a traditional funeral service with the cremation following afterwards.
+Some families choose to have no service at all.
 There is no right or wrong answer, as it is simply a personal preference.
-In British Columbia, a body can be cremated any time after 48 hours after death.
+In British Columbia, a body can be cremated only after 48 hours has elapsed from time of death.

 4. How Can I Plan a Cremation?

-If you are interested in being cremated, you must plan your arrangements with a funeral home or cremation provider ahead of time.
-You will also need to ensure that your family and friends are aware of your wishes.
+If you are interested in being cremated, you can preplan your arrangements with a funeral home or cremation provider ahead of time.
+You should also inform your family and friends of your wishes.

 We believe every family deserves respect, reverence, and compassion.
 If you have any questions about this article or would like to talk to us about cremation services, please call or text (604) 809-2006.